Tristor/securemail.tristor.ro/server.md

 [gimmick:gist](fce5c39e16d5ab81592f)

 At this point email should basically work, however since we did some pre-configuration it won't.
-We still need to configure postfwd, postgrey, OpenDKIM, and dspam.
+We still need to configure PigeonHole, postfwd, postgrey, OpenDKIM, and dspam.
 Before we move on to that, though, here's a quick primer on how to generate a self-signed certificate and key for use with Postfix and Dovecot until you can get a real cert.

 ```
 openssl req -new -x509 -days 1000 -nodes -out "/etc/ssl/certs/dovecot.pem" -keyout "/etc/ssl/private/dovecot.pem"